 - regular button closure

 The intentionally visible shoulder seams and the front darts creates a visually structured silhouette, the Joan shirt is designed to suit both straight and curvy body shapes, especially the body shape popularly called “apple”.

-- Sleeve tabs and back box pleats creates a more casual look
+- Sleeve tabs and back box pleats create a more casual look.

 - Inverted box pleat and no sleeve tabs make it look more soft, feminine and sleek because there’s no place for the eye to get caught

-- No pockets at all draws the attention to the shoulders and gives an elongated impression
+- No pockets at all draw the attention to the shoulder seams and give an elongated impression

 Play around and have fun with the design process!

-After designing all the features of your shirt, it’s time to get into the planning phase to make sure we have everything we need in place when it’s time to start sewing.
+After designing all the features of your shirt, it’s time to get into the planning phase to make sure everything we need is in place when it’s time to start sewing.